wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 #### High-Level Initialization Workflow

-Contrary to most source files in SST, the cache, due to its size and complexity, is divided into several source files that do not follow the naming convention, making the source tree hard to navigate for beginners.
+Contrary to most source files in SST, the cache, due to its code size and complexity, is divided into several source files that do not follow the naming convention, making the source tree hard to navigate for beginners.
 File `cacheFactory.cc` contains the cache object constructor.
 File `cacheController.h/cc` contains the class definition and implementation of event processing.
 Certain method names are rather misleading, such as `createCacheArray()`,